Nimoo Bazgo Hydroelectric Plant

 The Nimoo Bazgo Power Project is a run-of-the-river power project on the Indus River situated at Alchi village, 75 km from Leh in the Indian Union Territory of Ladakh.
 The project was conceived on 1 July 2001 and approved on 8 June 2005, and construction began on 23rd Sept, 2006.
-The project involves construction of a 57 m concrete dam with five spillway blocks of 13 m each having ogee profile.
+The project involved construction of a 57 m concrete dam with five spillway blocks of 13 m each having ogee profile.
+The dam is 247.9m in length.
+It was officially completed and open in August 2014.